 Before I show you the end result, let’s chat about the cooking method.

-I used the broiler because for me it’s the easiest way to cook salmon.
+I used the broiler because it’s the easiest way to cook salmon.

 Whichever cooking technique you decide to use, just remember high temperature is best!
 A hot skillet will do wonders for your blackened salmon recipe!